The hack squat may not be as popular with strength coaches as the barbell squat, but it’s a hidden gem for building lower-body size and strength.

 3. Landmine Hack Squat

 The landmine hack squat is a hack squat variation that uses a landmine attachment and barbell in place of a hack squat machine.
-Similarly to the regular hack squat, the landmine hack squat trains all of your lower-body muscles, which makes it a viable alternative if you want to change up your training.
+Like the machine version, the landmine hack squat works all of your lower-body muscles, making it a viable option if you don’t have access to a machine or want to switch up your routine.

 4. Smith Machine Hack Squat

-If your gym doesn’t have a hack squat machine, the Smith machine hack squat is a worthy alternative.
-That’s because it allows you to train the same muscles to a comparable degree.
-Furthermore, because you use a Smith machine, it’s as stable and easy to control as the regular version.
+If your gym doesn’t have a hack squat machine, the Smith machine hack squat is a reliable alternative.
+The Smith machine provides stability and control similar to the regular hack squat, allowing you to train the same muscles effectively.

 5. Front Squat